Honoring the Pursuit of Perfection

-WILLIAM QUESENBERRY (Bill) has been a musician since the age of 6, when he first conducted a rhythm band.
-He began playing trumpet in 5th grade and played in the band through Senior High at Coral Gables.
-His choral career (he’s a second tenor-baritone) began when he joined the chapel choir in college because there was no band..
-Since 1997 he’s been singing in various church choirs, as well as the Civic Chorale of Greater Miami where he still performs regularly.
-He’s also performed in the Berkshire (MA) Choral Festival, in Vancouver and in Prague, Czech Republic.
-In 2012 he joined the Second Avenue Jewish Chorale and performed in the Jewish Choral Festival in the Catskills for two summers.
-For the last four years, he has been singing with the professional High Holy Day ensemble at Temple Bet Shira.
-Bill is a native Miamian, and lives in Coral Gables with his wife, Melissa.
+WILLIAM “BILL” QUESENBERRY has been a musician since the age of 6, conducting a rhythm band.
+He began playing trumpet in 5th grade and played all through Senior High at Coral Gables.
+His choral career began when he joined the chapel choir in college because there was no band.
+Since 1997 he’s been singing in various church choirs, as well as the Civic Chorale of Greater Miami.
+He’s performed in the Berkshire Choral Festival, in Vancouver and Prague, Czech Republic.
+In 2012 he joined the Second Avenue Jewish Chorale, performing in the Jewish Choral Festival in the Catskills for two seasons.
+For the past five years, he has been singing with the professional High Holy Day ensemble at Temple Bet Shira.
+Bill is a native Miamian, and lives in Coral Gables with his wife Melissa.

 GISELLE ELGARRESTA RIOS professor, conductor, vocal and choral consultant, earned her Master’s in Voice and Doctorate in Conducting from UM.
 She made her debut as the first Cuban-American woman to direct in Carnegie Hall in 2006, and since then has had many international conducting engagements.
 As Assistant Professor of Music at Barry University since 1996, she is coordinator of their music program.
 Dr. Rios is the Soprano Soloist for Temple Israel and St. Augustine Catholic Church.
 Her memberships include the College Music Society, National Assn. of Teacher’s of Singing and the American Choral Director’s Association.